aniketchavan2211/aniketchavan2211/Practical/fsk.md

 3. Difference between ASK and FSK?
 ASK → amplitude changes; FSK → frequency changes.
 4. How do you generate FSK?
 Using function generator, 555 timer, or XR-2206 IC modulator.
 5. What is the advantage of FSK?
 Robust against noise, reliable digital data transmission.

----

-✅ Slip FSK1 Completed

----

-If you want, I can next make a detailed journal slip for Hamming Code (Error Detection & Correction) in the same format so your Sem 1 practicals journal is ready.

-Do you want me to do that?